-The mixed liquor salinity (measured by conductivity) increased continuously as the MDBR experiment progressed (Fig. 2b).
-It is noteworthy that the occasional slight drop in the mixed liquor salinity (Fig. 2b) was due to the collection of supernatant for sampling and replenishment with low salinity makeup wastewater.
+noteworthy that the occasional slight drop in the mixed liquor salinity (Fig. 2b) was due to the collection of supernatant for sampling and replenishment with low salinity makeup wastewater.
 Salinity build-up during MDBR operation was attributed to the complete rejection of salts by MD (Gryta et al., 2006; Khaing et al., 2010; Phattaranawik et al., 2009).
 Moreover, there was a small increase in pH of the mixed liquor from 7.6 to 8.2, which was possibly due to the stripping of carbon dioxide at thermophilic temperatures (Goh et al., 2013a; Suzuki et al., 2002).

 TOC removal by the thermophilic bioreactor was stable at 94%, and the supernatant TOC was always below 14 mg/L (Fig. 3a).
-In addition, TOC removals by thermophilic bioreactor before (Supplementary Data, Fig. S1a) and after MDBR experiment were almost identical.
-As an of the heterotrophic bacteria are subspecies of the halophilic and halotolerent microbial to munity, heterotrophic bacteria are more tolerant to salinity increase.
+In addition, TOC removal by thermophilic bioreactor before (Supplementary

+Data, Fig. S1a) and after MDBR experiment were almost identical.
+As most of the heterotrophic bacteria are subspecies of the halophilic and halotolerent microbial community, heterotrophic bacteria are more tolerant to salinity increase.
 Thus, the impact of salinity increase on TOC removal was insignificant (Lay et al., 2010).
-However, TN remove by the thermophilic bioreactor significantly decreased from relatively stable removal at 51% (Sie to MDBR) experiment) to almost zero after only about four days of integration bioreactor with the MD unit (Fig. 3b and Supplementary Data, Fig. S1b).
-The poor ren, val of TN probably resulted from the increase of the mixed liquor salinity which is toxic. murifying bacteria (Lay et al., 2010).
-LaPara and Alleman (1999) also reported that there public aerobic biological treatment is more susceptible to environmental changes than a more susceptible to environmental changes that the more susceptible than the more susceptible that the m bioreactor MLVSS concentration was noticed at a starting MDBR experiment (Supplementary Data, Fig. S2 and Fig. S3), and this can be attributed to salinity build-up as reported by Alturki et al., (2012) who explored a bioreactor integrated with a forward osmosis unit.
-This is also consistent with the reported low stralge yield by thermophilic aerobic biological treatment (LaPara and Alleman, 1999)
+However, TN removal by the thermophilic bioreactor significantly decreased from relatively stable removal at 51% (prior to MDBR experiment) to almost zero after only about four days of integration of the bioreactor with the MD unit (Fig. 3b and Supplementary Data, Fig. S1b).
+The poor removal of TN probably resulted from the increase of mixed liquor salinity which is toxic to nitrifying bacteria (Lay et al., 2010).
+LaPara and Alleman (1999) also reported that thermophilic aerobic biological treatment is more susceptible to environmental changes than a mesophilic process.
+A gradual reduction in bioreactor MLVSS concentration was noticed after starting MDBR experiment (Supplementary Data, Fig. S2 and Fig. S3), and this can be attributed to salinity buildup as reported by Alturki et al. (2012) who explored a bioreactor integrated with a forward osmosis unit.
+This is also consistent with the reported low sludge yield by thermophilic aerobic biological treatment (LaPara and Alleman, 1999).

-Although the thermopkin conditions could exert some negative effects on the performance of the bioreactor while sax ity builds up, the overall TOC (>99%) and TN (>96%) removals by the hybrid MDBR system were high and independent of the biological stability of the reactor.
+Although the thermophilic conditions could exert some negative effects on the performance of the bioreactor due to salinity build up, the overall TOC (>99%) and TN (>96%) removals by the hybrid MDBR system were high and independent of the biological stability of the reactor.
 Distillate TOC and TN concentrations were below 1 mg/L throughout the experiment.
-These results confirmed that the high performance of MD can offset the negative impact on the biological treatment to produce high quality effluent.
+These results confirmed that the high performance of MD can offset the negative impact of salinity on the biological treatment and produce a high quality final effluent.